woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/30-administration/15-agent-config.md

 # Agent configuration

-Agents are configured by the command line or environement variables.
+Agents are configured by the command line or environment variables.
 At the minimum you need the following information:

 ```yaml
 # docker-compose.yml